-The fix is simple in theory: managing your S3 security permissions correctly, but is very easy to overlook.
+The fix is simple in theory: managing your S3 security permissions correctly, but it is very easy to overlook.
 This especially happens in projects that have been running for a while, and someone changes the security settings by accident or for some testing but forgets to revert them.
 With Trusted Advisor, such instances will be detected and brought to your notice instantly.

-These two examples don't even scratch the breadth of what the Trusted Advisor can do for you.
-Since many of these checks are free, all I can say is that no matter what your level of AWS deployments, Trusted Advisor is a must.
+These two examples don’t even scratch the breadth of what the Trusted Advisor can do for you.
+Since many of these checks are free, all I can say is that no matter what your level of AWS deployments, a Trusted Advisor is a must.

 It gets especially bad when there are a large number of services involved.
 The number of possible interactions is high enough to overload the mind, let alone the code.
 Consider the following microservice diagram taken from StackExchange forums, and imagine having to trace through this mess.

 Thankfully, with X-Ray, AWS has a tool that can greatly simplify how you debug microservices.
 Essentially, X-Ray is a service that automatically collects request logs from each service you’ve deployed, streamlines those logs by service, and combines it with other data like latency and throughput to present an information-rich snapshot of what’s happening at all times in your system.